This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 The birthday of India’s ‘Father of the Nation’ Mahatma Gandhi, is celebrated every year as a homage to the immense contribution he made in helping India achieve independence from colonial rule.

 In this article, Wego highlights when and how the birthday of the revered Gandhiji, or Bapu as he is affectionately called, is celebrated in India.

 What is Gandhi Jayanti?

 Gandhi Jayanti is an event celebrated in India to mark the birthday of Mahatma Gandhi.
-It is one of the official declared national holidays of India.
+It is one of the officially declared national holidays of India.

-Gandhi Jayanti in 2021 will be celebrated on October 2nd.
-This year will mark Mahatma Gandhi’s 152nd birth anniversary and is also observed as a public and bank holiday across the nation.
+Gandhi Jayanti will be celebrated on 2 October 2024, marking Mahatma Gandhi’s 155th birth anniversary.
+It will be observed as a public and bank holiday across the nation.

 Several places organize commemorative activities and cultural events in various cities by colleges, local government institutions and socio-political institutions.
 Painting and essay competitions are held on glorifying peace, non-violence and Gandhi’s effort in the Indian Freedom Struggle.

-Often, Gandhi’s favourite devotional song, Raghupathi Raghava Rajaram, is sung in memory of him.
+Often, Gandhi’s favorite devotional song, Raghupathi Raghava Rajaram, is sung in memory of him.
 This holiday is a dry day in India when the sale of alcohol is not permitted.

 Since Gandhi Jayanti is a national holiday in India, it is observed across all states and union territories.
-The President and Prime Minister of India also pay homage at Raj Ghat, a memorial dedicated to Mahatma Gandhi in Delhi, India.
+The President and Prime Minister of India also pay homage to the Raj Ghat, a memorial dedicated to Mahatma Gandhi in Delhi, India.